Arup-programmer/Zobsai-autofill-extension/README.md

-# Zobsai Job Application Autofill Extension
+# Autofill Chrome Extension

-A Chrome Extension (Manifest V3) built for the Zobsai Developer Intern assignment.
-It helps users save time by automatically filling standard job application fields with a single click.
+A simple Chrome extension for autofilling any forms with a single click.

 ## 🌟 Overview